|Place||Asia: Russia, North Russia|

-Fur slippers : Sergeant S G Pearse, 45 Battalion, the Royal Fusiliers
+Fur slippers : Sergeant S G Pearse, 45 Battalion, Royal Fusiliers, North Russia Relief Force

 Pair of slippers made from cow hide.
 The slippers feature red piping which runs between the vamp and quarters, cow hide soles and a rabbit fur top band.
 They are fabric lined with felted nap, cream wool at the quarters and coarser woven brown fabric at the sole.